-According to recent research from Oxford University, switching from cars to bikes can reduce commuting emissions by $67\%^{76}$.
-A person who shifted commute travel from car to bike decreased their life-cycle CO_2 emissions by just over 3kgs/day.
+According to recent research from Oxford University, switching from cars to bikes can reduce commuting emissions by 67%.69 A person who shifted commute travel from car to bike decreased their life-cycle CO2 emissions by just over 3kgs/day.
 In order to do this however, greater safety for the commute must first be created.
-Separated cycle lanes, removing trucks from local streets, State and Federal Government incentives for low emission vehicles to reduce local traffic pollution and green corridors to protect cyclists and pedestrians from traffic pollution77.
+This includes the implementation of initiatives such as separated cycle lanes, removing trucks from local streets, State and Federal Government incentives for low emission vehicles to reduce local traffic pollution and green corridors to protect cyclists and pedestrians from traffic pollution.70

-A recent paper, Right Tree, Right place, Right Time, from Sustainable Cities and Society, an international journal focussing on research aimed at promoting sustainable and socially resilient cities, highlighted the benefits of providing tree cover for active walking routes to schools that were located in Maribyrnong78.
-Council worked with the study's authors over a 3yr period.
+A recent paper, Right Tree, Right place, Right Time, from Sustainable Cities and Society, an international journal focussing on research aimed at promoting sustainable and socially resilient cities, highlighted the benefits of providing tree cover for active walking routes to schools that were located in Maribyrnong.71 Council worked with the study's authors over a 3yr period.
 The study offers local government several ways to improve and enhance the health of children and residents, by strategic planting of trees and creating safe, active walking paths to schools.